-Some work has been undertaken to look at clay sources for pottery, moulds and building daub, for example on material from Bellfield, North Kessock in Easter Ross (Clark et al 2017).
+Some work has been undertaken to look at clay sources for pottery, moulds and building daub, for example on material from Bellfield, North Kessock, in Easter Ross (Clark et al 2017).
 Do sources of clay change over the years?
-Some sources became depleted, providing an additional complication in researching use.
+Some sources would have become depleted, providing an additional complication in researching use.

-Many craft technologies required fuel, and there is certainly scope in the Highlands to research choices, and if wood, whether certain species were being chosen over others.
-For example, the Fire in the Hole project by Scott Timpany is looking at the charcoal from the important Iron Age site of Culduthel to see if there was preferential use and evidence of woodland management to maintain the large amount of charcoal needed.
-Similarly, charcoal burning platforms have great potential for shedding light on species targeted, on a process which spans a number of periods.
+Many craft technologies required fuel, and there is certainly scope in the Highlands to research choices, and with wood, whether certain species were being chosen over others.
+For example, the Fire in the Hole project run by Scott Timpany is looking at the charcoal from the important Iron Age site of Culduthel to see if there was preferential use of different types of wood and evidence of woodland management to maintain the large amount of charcoal needed.
+Similarly, charcoal burning platforms have great potential for shedding light on species targeted within a process which spans a number of periods.

-The process of craft in the Highlands, Northern and Western Isles has been a significant focus by ethnologists (eg Grant 1924; 1961; Fenton 1987; Smith 2012).
-In the Highland region there is significant evidence for how such activities were undertaken in travellers’ accounts from the 18th century and earlier (see Chapter 10).
-Traditional skills for both domestic use and wider industrial applications are in themselves a form of intangible cultural heritage, with good potential in the Highlands for further research linking chronological periods, regional differences, oral traditions and experimental archaeology.
+The processes of crafts in the Highlands, along with the Northern and Western Isles has been a significant focus of ethnologists (Grant 1924; 1961; Fenton 1987; Smith 2012).
+In the Highland region there is significant evidence for how such activities were undertaken in travellers’ accounts from the 18th century and earlier (see Chapter 10.1.1).
+Traditional skills for both domestic use and wider industrial applications are in themselves a form of intangible cultural heritage, with good potential in the Highlands for further research linking chronological periods, regional differences and oral traditions through experimental archaeology.
 They also offer opportunities to use such knowledge in a variety of ways, including tourism, employment opportunities or even renovation.